 “Passion is one great force that unleashes creativity, because if you’re passionate about something, then you’re more willing to take risks – Yo-Yo Ma”

-Finding friends with similar hobbies is difficult let alone the passion.
-In today’s world you see 10 new startups popping out of somebody’s passion.
-But almost 98% dies within the first year because the founder failed to build a team of like minded passionate people.
+Finding friends with similar hobbies is difficult to let alone passion.
+In today’s world, you see 10 new startups popping out of somebody’s passion.
+But almost 98% dies within the first year because the founder failed to build a team of like-minded passionate people.
 Before you do you a startup, you must know the startup failure reasons.

 How to find what is your passion?

 Fortunately, there is help for you.
 You can follow a few steps to find what your passion is.
 You might have several turning points in your life, but the finding answer to what is your passion will be a major one.
 After we followed the guide on how to find passion, Sonia was able to trace her love.
 She then knew that she actually likes cooking and more specifically baking.

 While we were working on finding Sonia’s passion, we hopped over to Clarity on fire.
 They have an interesting quiz to take on.
 At the end of the quiz, the website generates your profile report.
 You will need to enter your name and email id to download the copy, but sure an interesting report to read.
 You may want to try.